livius09/c-compiler/README.md

 ## Changes
 ### v(major release).(new feature).(bug fixes and small stuff)

+#### v01.0.5:
+  uppdated the parser to handle struct related things also removed REF DEREF as they are now operations. uppdated the doc to include a AST-Node for structs also solved a bug in the tokenizer telling wrong lines (allways sayign zero)

 #### v01.0.4:
   rewrote the parser whit a class but still being recursive and producing the same AST